fu4303/portfolio-cassiecodes/src/posts/making-a-lil-me-part-2.md

 Note to self, do not start a 2 part blog post during a pandemic.

-Sorry this took a while - I was prioritising work, <a href="http://localhost:8080/speaking/getting-started-with-svg-animation/">my workshop</a> and (frankly) my mental health.
+Sorry this took a while - I was prioritising work, <a href="/speaking/getting-started-with-svg-animation/">my workshop</a> and (quite frankly) my mental health.

 ---

 If _anyone_ is still even remotely interested - let's crack on. 😊

-So, this is where we left off - We had some mouse values - lets's see how to plug those values into an SVG and create some 'faux-3D' movement. - The fun bit!
+So, this is where we left off.
+We'd learnt how to get the x and y coordinates from our mouse, map them to a useable range and then use those values to animate this pointer.

 <p class="codepen" data-height="400" data-theme-id="dark" data-preview="true" data-default-tab="result" data-user="cassie-codes" data-slug-hash="rNxYpzO" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Mouse movement demo - GSAP - easing">
   <span>See the Pen <a href="https://codepen.io/cassie-codes/pen/rNxYpzO">